- This post contains affiliate links. Read more here.

-What is dog eye gunk, anyway?
+What is that gunk, anyway?

-Allergies, infection—what are all the causes?
+Allergies, infection—what are the causes?

 Conjunctivitis has many causes.
 Some cases are viral, others are bacterial, and some can be attributed to allergies or even tumors.
 The key?
-Seeing the vet at the first sign of symptoms and nailing down the cause so it can be treated—it’ll likely include antibiotics and soothing washes to keep any serious damage at bay.
+Seeing the vet at the first sign of symptoms to nail down the source so it can be treated—it’ll likely include antibiotics and soothing washes to keep any serious damage at bay.

 What’s normal, and when should I worry?